Are you on disability and looking for a loan? There’s nothing shameful about it, especially when you realize you are not alone.

 You actually have more than one credit score, that’s calculated based on the information from your credit reports.
 If the information about your credit score is different, lenders will use slightly different credit scores for different types of loans.

 Some providers may give you leeway with your creditworthiness.
+If you have an especially low credit score, you should look for personal loans no credit check.
 You also may need a certificate of your condition from a government agency or physician.

 You may find that lenders are more flexible with your income requirements since you are disabled.
 They may allow you to include you government benefits with your resources available to pay off your loan.
 You also can get some leeway with your credit.